Skip to content

 }

-The data.object then contains the classEventId corresponding to the updated class event.
+The data.object then contains the classEventId of the updated group class.

 json5